 Many studies, including one funded by NIH, have shown that chiropractic treatment is effective for pain management.
 Due to extensive musculoskeletal training, a chiropractor can identify abnormal movement patterns and irregular functions.
 A treatment plan for chronic pain goes beyond manual adjustments to correct misalignment.
 Chiropractic care for chronic pain is a customized program that may include regular treatments, exercises, supplements and nutrition.
 Because the treatment plan is tailored for your condition, it also addresses nerve, muscle and organ dysfunction to reduce and manage chronic pain.
 For more information on how chiropractic care for chronic pain, read our article, “Fibromyalgia and Chiropractic Care”.

 Foods play a major role in chronic pain.
 Some foods exacerbate pain, and others have anti-inflammatory properties that can help reduce pain.
 Staying hydrated and following a diet free of processed and “trigger” foods can help manage chronic pain.
 At Serenity Health, we’ve found that leafy greens, asparagus, low-sugar fruits and soy products often help reduce inflammation that leads to pain.
 Foods that can instigate inflammation include dairy, chocolate, wheat, tomatoes, red wine, coffee and soda.

 If you face daily pain, it’s time to improve your quality of life.
-Contact Serenity Health for a customized plan and chiropractic care for chronic pain.
+Contact Serenity Health for a customized plan for chronic pain.
 You can manage your pain and return to the life you once knew.